kiae-grid/spark/README.md

 More detailed documentation is available from the project site, at ["Building Spark"](http://spark.apache.org/docs/latest/building-spark.html).

+## Building with Cassandra connector

+Experimental mode, local to KIAE distribution.

+To build the binary distribution run

+     ./make-distribution.sh --name kiae-cassandra-spark --tgz -Pcassandra-connector-1.4

+After successful build you'll get file spark-$VERSION-bin-kiae-cassandra-spark.tgz that can be deployed in the usual way.

+One can also use -Pcassandra-connector-1.3 to get Cassandra connector from branch 1.3.

 ## Interactive Scala Shell

 The easiest way to start using Spark is through the Scala shell: